johnsoneyo/johnsoneyo/README.md

-###  Bienvenue :bowtie: ,I'm a Java Spring /Angular / AWS Devops Engineer  looking for opportunities
+###  Bienvenue :bowtie: ,I'm a Java Spring /Angular / AWS Devops Engineer working on interesting stuff at the moment

 - 🔭 Currently working on cloud native applications ...